Zimbabwe - Lion Rehabilitation in Antelope Park

 What's Not Included

-This project takes place at Antelope Park, a private game farm located 10km from the Gweru town center, in the heart of the Zimbabwe Midlands.
+This project takes place at Antelope Park, a private game park located 10km from the Gweru town center, in the heart of the Zimbabwe Midlands.

 About the Project

-This breeding and rehabilitation project is supported by leading ecologists in this field.
-We invite volunteers to walk and work with African lions, and to be involved in our in-depth research and data collection activities.
-Spending time with the lions in the wild each day is an essential part of developing the cubs' natural instincts, which is this project's priority.
-If the cubs are to be released into a wild environment it is important that they spend time in that environment.
-They need to adapt to it, learn from it, understand, observe, feel, and smell the wild.
+Spending time with the cubs in the wild each day is an essential part of developing the cubs' natural instincts, which is this project's priority.
+If the cubs are to be released into a wild environment it is important that they adapt to, learn from, understand, observe, feel, and smell the wild.

 Volunteer Work and Contribution

-Accommodations: volunteers will be staying in comfortable twin or quad rooms in thatched accommodations at the main reserve camp.
-Volunteers have separate, clean shower & toilet facilities to the rest of the camp which are located adjacent to the sleeping area.
+Accommodations: Volunteers will be staying in comfortable twin or quad rooms in thatched accommodations at the main reserve camp.
+Volunteers have separate, clean shower and toilet facilities located adjacent to the sleeping area.
 The rooms will be cleaned daily by the housekeeping staff.
 Room upgrades are available at an additional fee.

-Food: 3 meals provided a day.
-All meals, unless a volunteer happens to take a packed breakfast into the park on a long lion walk, will be served at the main camp
+Food: Volunteers are provided with 3 meals a day.
+All meals, unless a volunteer gets a packed breakfast for their lion walk, will be served at the main camp

-On arrival at the Antelope Park project, the following orientation will take place:
+On arrival at the Antelope Park project, you will receive a comprehensive orientation, including:

-- Familiarization with the work areas - including rivers, internal roads and tracks, and some of the wildlife species
+- Familiarization of the work areas – including lion and cub enclosures, rivers, internal roads and tracks, and some of the wildlife species

 - Further information on the lion breeding program and our ultimate objective of releasing lions into the wild

-During the stay at Antelope Park, volunteers will have the opportunity to enjoy an excursion to some of the other spectacular spots that Zimbabwe has to offer.
+During their stay at Antelope Park, volunteers will have the opportunity to enjoy excursions to some of the other spectacular spots that Zimbabwe has to offer.
 These trips are also a great time for volunteers to interact and to get to know each other better.
 Some of the available activities include elephant rides, sunset cruises, horse rides, overnight safaris, and Polo Crosse games.

 - Basic English